 Our pilot program successfully ran at KIPP Heartwood Middle School in the 2017-2018 school year.
 We mentored several students through the scientific research process, and we had great results.
 In the 2018-2019 school year, we expanded our programs to 6 schools across states.
-For the 2019-2020 school year, we are planning to expand to even more schools and states.
+Since then our program has been expanding to more schools and states.

 Are you a student/staff who is interested in having us run a program at your school?
-Please fill out this form.
+Please contact us at firstname.lastname@example.org.